tips

 | Unpaid long-term | Collections, blocks on vehicle registration, EU enforcement |

-If you appeal a fine, you lose the 50% early payment discount.
+One thing to know: if you appeal a fine, you lose the 50% early payment discount.
 Only appeal if you genuinely believe the fine is wrong and have evidence to support your case.

-How to Appeal a Fine
+How to Appeal a Driving Fine in Spain

-You have 20 calendar days from notification to submit an appeal (alegación).
+You have 20 calendar days from notification to submit an appeal (alegacion).

 In my case, I had forgotten to register my car for my residential zone.
 Four fines later, I was able to appeal them all together once I provided proof of registration.